Soft Dom Meaning: A Complete Guide to Gentle Domination

 Start with Conversations

 Before you ever pick up a toy, have open discussions about fantasies, soft and hard limits, and the level of control your partner envisions.
-Consider using a BDSM checklist to methodically explore each other’s interests. -
+Consider using a BDSM checklist to methodically explore each other’s interests.
+Our scene preparation guide walks through this process step by step. -

 Choose Low-Pressure Activities